 Gel polish doesn’t rely on evaporation at all.
 It cures through photopolymerization, a light-triggered chemical reaction that hardens the formula into a durable, glossy finish.
 That’s why it needs a lamp, and why it’s nearly odorless: with almost no volatile compounds, there’s simply nothing to smell.

 The results speak for themselves.
 Better shine, better durability, stronger adhesion, and a wear time of roughly 21 to 35 days.
-And if you want gradient fades, cat-eye effects, or anything more intricate than a solid color, gel is pretty much the only way to get there.
+And if you want gradient fades, cat-eye effects, or anything more intricate than a gel polish collection, gel is pretty much the only way to get there.

 Here’s where things get more complicated.
-The resin base in gel polish is generally safe, but most formulas on the market also contain TPO (diphenyl(2,4,6-trimethylbenzoyl)phosphine oxide) and HEMA (hydroxyethyl methacrylate) as photoinitiators, and both are well-documented sensitizers.
+The resin base in gel polish is generally safe, but most formulas on the market also contain TPO (Diphenyl(2,4,6-trimethylbenzoyl)phosphinoxid) und HEMA (Hydroxyethylmethacrylat) als Photoinitiatoren, und beide sind gut dokumentierte Sensibilisatoren.

 I’ve had so many conversations with nail techs who’ve been in the game for years and are suddenly dealing with redness, swelling, or persistent itching around their fingertips.
 Nine times out of ten, it traces back to HEMA sensitization.
 Clients who come in once a month might not notice anything, but if you’re working with gel polish every single day, that exposure adds up fast.